Write 30 Poems in 30 Days 4-Week Online Workshop with Sarah Carson, Starts Monday, January 1st, 2024

 Course is fully ONLINE; students can work according to their own schedule within weekly deadlines.
 Once you have enrolled the instructor will send you a link to our online classroom, provided via Wet Ink.

 Instructor Sarah Carson's poetry and other writing has appeared in Diagram, Guernica, The Missouri Review, Nashville Review, and Waxwing, among others.
-She is the author of three full-length collections of poetry, including How to Baptize a Child in Flint, Michigan, forthcoming from Persea Books in November 2022.
+She is the author of three full-length collections of poetry, including How to Baptize a Child in Flint, Michigan (Persea Books, November 2022).
 Read more of her work at stuffsarahwrote.com.